edge-cloud/www.edge-cloud.net/_posts/2016-02-17-cloudflare-railgun-on-aws.md

 {% include figure image_path="/content/uploads/2016/02/018-EC2_01.png" caption="Figure 23: Create a Launch Configuration - Step 1" %}

 As mentioned we will instruct the launch configuration to install and configure the latest version of CloudFlare Railgun on the fly.
-This can be done via the EC2 <a href="http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html" target="_blank">Cloud Init</a> method, where we pass a shell script into the newly created Linux OS.
+This can be done via the EC2 [Cloud Init](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html) method, where we pass a shell script into the newly created Linux OS.

 Below is the script that will be executed upon boot.
 It will install and configure CloudFlare Railgun.
 You will have to replace three values within the script: